Ebazhanov/linkedin-skill-assessments-quizzes/windows-server/windows-server-quiz.md

 - [ ] RDS User Mode
 - [ ] RDA Application Mode

 #### Q10.
-How would you link a unique users policy made for the Human Resources Department users in your domain?
+How would you link a unique user policy made for the Human Resources Department users in your domain?

 - [ ] Link the GPO to the Human Resources OU.
 - [ ] Link the GPO to the Default Domain Policy.
 - [ ] Link the GPO to the domain root
 - [x] Link the GPO to the Computers OU.

 #### Q11.
-You've deployed a Server Core installation of Windows Server 2016.
+You've deployed a server-core installation of Windows Server 2016.
 Which is NOT a way to update the server?

 - [x] Configure the server to use a WSUS server with Group Policy.
 - [ ] Run the following command: `Net stop wuauserv %systemroot%\system32\Cscript scregedit.wsf /AU 4 Net start wuauserv`.